What Happened When I Didn't Get a Fulbright

 When I was notified that I was a semi-finalist in late winter, I was elated.
 I felt confident, excited, and fortunate.

 When I received my rejection letter, I felt ashamed, embarrassed.
 I felt like a failure.
 I felt bashful that I had been so confident in myself when clearly I was not that worthy.

 It socked me in the stomach.
-I’m still hurting, but I’m starting to be able to look at the situation logically as well ( a much-needed pep-talk from my mom helped a lot).
+I’m still hurting, but I’m starting to be able to look at the situation logically as well.
 Had anything actually changed in the month that passed between my notification of semi-finalist status and my notification of non-selection?

 I’m still the exact same person capable of those exact same feelings of confidence, excitement, and academic interest.
 A group of strangers had simply declined to select me for this particular opportunity.

-I wanted to write about this because plenty of people will be sharing their acceptances in the months to come.
+I wanted to write about this because plenty of people will be sharing their Fulbright, graduate school, college, internship, and job acceptances in the months to come.
 They should rightfully be proud and excited.
 They’ll be featured on their college websites, local newspapers, and family holiday conversations.
 I’ll be excited for them, though undoubtedly I’ll also feel a twinge of jealousy.

 The semi-finalists won’t be written about.
 The people who applied and did not make it past the first round will not be written about.
 Fulbright does not provide feedback on applications, so no one will know if their words made a certain judge pause and think, if one of us missed it by a margin.
 The non-selected cannot be ranked, and so, by competitive academic standards, we cannot be celebrated.